A Different Way of Working

 We respect the essential uniqueness of each person and yet acknowledge the bonds that bind us to one another.
 We acknowledge, that the young people we work with are traumatised and have been negatively affected by many forces, most beyond their control.
 However, we believe in great things for the young people and hold realistic expectations of their capacity to overcome and to succeed.

 When selecting staff we are mindful of finding people with a passion for working with traumatised young people and are ready to adopt the Holy Spirit College philosophy and principles of Relationships, Respect and Responsibility.
-The environment is dynamic and constantly changing therefore, being adaptable, have a sense of humour and being resilient are highly essential personal and professional characteristics.
+The environment is dynamic and constantly changing therefore, being adaptable, having a sense of humour and being resilient are highly essential personal and professional characteristics.

 Young people and staff build relationships with and between each other through respect and responsibility